ZakarFin/zakarfin.github.io/jfokus2017.md

 - Expert Java 8
 - Expect the Unexpected: How to Deal with Errors in Large Web Applications
 - Microservice communication and integration: what are my options?
-- Introduction to Machine Learning
+- Introduction to Machine Learning and/or Deep Learning on Java

 If scoping issue with "this" in Javascript is new to you, you might also enjoy: